RayHightower/RayHightower.com/_posts/2022-06-30-high-performance-playbook.markdown

 <img src="/images/ikigai_high_performance_playbook_del_denney.jpg" align="center" width="500" padding="20" alt="Ikigai and the High Performance Playbook by Del Denney" title="Ikigai and the High Performance Playbook by Del Denney" />

-Del Denney is a performance coach who helps business leaders, athletes, and other professionals to achieve more.
-Most of his sesions are conducted one-to-one or in small groups.
+Del Denney is a performance coach who helps business leaders, athletes, and other professionals to achieve better results.
+Most of his coaching sessions are conducted one-to-one or in small groups.
 I am one of Del's clients, and his expertise has enabled me to increase my performance in the time since we met.

-When I learned that Del was writing a book, I was excited because books are a great way for coaches to offer their thoughts (and benefits) to a wider audience.
-This blog post will discuss one of the concepts covered in Del's High Performance Playbook, the Japanese philosophy of _Ikigai_.
+When I learned that Del was writing a book, I was excited because books are a great way for coaches to offer their thoughts to a wider audience.
+This article will discuss one of the concepts covered in Del's High Performance Playbook, the Japanese philosophy of _Ikigai_.

 <!--more-->

-### Ikigai Defined
+### What is Ikigai?

-Ikigai comes from the Okinawan Islands in the nation of Japan.
-People in Okinawa have an average lifespan of 84 years, longer than most places in the world.
+The literal translation for Ikigai is "reason for being".
+We might think of it as one's purpose.
+The Ikigai philosophy comes from the Okinawan Islands in the nation of Japan.
+People in Okinawa have an average lifespan of 84 years, longer than most places on planet Earth.
+Many Okinawans consider Ikigai to be a causal factor in their long lifespan.

 Okinawans define their purpose in life through Ikigai.

 Ikigai is illustrated in the Venn diagram at the top of this page.
 To define your own Ikigai, ask yourself these questions: